jake-sippy/doom_text/README.md

 ## doom_text
--Doom-inspired text based renderer made using ncurses.
+- Doom-inspired text based renderer made using ncurses.
--Requires ncurses and libcaca to function
+- Requires ncurses and libcaca to function